 Please take the time to research cavalier health.
 Mitral Valve Disease is the leading cause of death for cavaliers and the breed is 20 X more susceptible than any other breed.
 No cavalier line is free of MVD, if any breeder makes that claim to you, then they are not being completely honest with you.
-MVD is a polygenic gene and is prevalent in the cavalier breed.
+MVD is a polygenic gene and prevalent in the cavalier breed.
 Cavaliers come from a very small gene pool.
 The modern day breed as we know it, is less than 100 years old.
 Every cavalier alive today can be directly traced back to one dog, Ann's Son, who was the first cavalier to meet the new Cavalier breed standard circa 1920.
 Be aware that 50% of all cavaliers will start to develop a heart murmur by age five and that percentage increases to 90% by age 10; if they live that long.
 Offspring are 10 - 20 X more likely to be free of MVD if the sire is heart clear at 9 - 11 years old; but at that age he is too old to breed.
 A heart murmur can develop at any time.
 Cavaliers can even be born with a mummer which they may or may not outgrow.
 Compared to other small breeds, the lifespan of a cavalier is a short 10 - 12 years with few reaching 13 - 14.
-Our goal as responsible breeders is to get that murmur to occur late in life as opposed to early, thus giving cavaliers the opportunity to live out their normal lifespan.
+Our goal as responsible breeders is for that murmur to occur late in life as opposed to early onset, thus giving cavaliers the opportunity to live out their normal lifespan.
 Responsible breeders have made progress towards that goal over the past 20 years.

 Regarding eyes, about 30 percent of all Cavaliers are diagnosed with eye disease.
 Eyes should be checked by a board certified ophthalmologist so that eye disease can be caught early; or ruled out, on a yearly basis.
 CERF (Canine Eye Registry Foundation) verifies that the pupils were fully dilated and the entire retinal surface was completely examined for inherited eye disease by a board certified canine ophthalmologist.